geosolutions-it/MapStore2/docs/developer-guide/integrations/users/geoserver.md

 Follow this https://github.com/geosolutions-it/geostore/tree/master/geoserver

-Create the empty GeoStore database using scripts as described in GeoStore WIKI (geosolutions-it/geostore/wiki/Building-instructions#building-geostore-with-postgres-support).
+Create the empty GeoStore database using scripts as described in [GeoStore WIKI](https://github.com/geosolutions-it/geostore/wiki/Building-instructions#building-geostore-with-postgres-support).

+The following procedure will make GeoServer accessible to users stored in the MapStore database.
+In case of the users on MapStore and GeoServer have the same name, the users of MapStore will have precedence.
+At the end of the procedure, if you access with the user `admin`, you will have to use the password of the `admin` user of MapStore (`admin` by default).

 ### User Groups and Roles